arnecoomans/camping.cmns.nl/readme.md

 The Package requirements are listed in requirements.txt.
 (vknt) $ python -m pip install -r requirements.txt

+Create a superuser:
+Use a username, this way the superuser only has access to the admin login page and avoid using the superuser for regular use (vknt) $ python manage.py createsuperuser

 ## WishList / Feature Request List